coolbeevip/gitlab-bot/README.md

 Merge requests can only be merged if the source branch is associated with an existing issue.
 By default, this requirement is disabled.

+**`BOT_GITLAB_MERGE_REQUEST_REVIEWER_USERNAME`**

+This parameter specifies the username of a required reviewer for merge requests.
+If set, merge requests will only be processed by the bot if a reviewer with this username is assigned.
+If not set, this check is skipped.

 **`OPENAI_API_BASE` / `OPENAI_API_KEY` / `OPENAI_API_MODEL`**

 These parameters are used to connect the OPENAI model.